Abdulqawi Yusuf

-Abdulqawi Ahmed Yusuf (Cabdulqawi Axmed Yuusuf) is a Somali lawyer and judge serving on the International Court of Justice since 2009.
-He served as the court's president from 2018 to 2021.
+Abdulqawi Ahmed Yusuf (Cabdulqawi Axmed Yuusuf) is a Somali lawyer and judge who served on the International Court of Justice from 2009 to 2025 and as the court's president from 2018 to 2021.

 Early life

-Yusuf was born in the northeastern town of Eyl, Puntland.
+Yusuf was born in the northeastern town of Eyl, Puntland, Somalia.
 He holds a Juris Doctor (Somali National University) and holds a PhD in international law from the Graduate Institute of International Studies of Geneva.
 Prior to his doctorate, Yusuf completed post-graduate studies in international law at the University of Florence in Italy.

 He is fluent in Somali, Arabic, English, French, and Italian.

 Career

 Yusuf's previous positions include: Legal Adviser and Director of the Office of International Standards and Legal Affairs for UNESCO from March 2001 to January 2009, Legal Advisor (1994–1998) and Assistant Director General for African Affairs, United Nations Industrial Development Organization (UNIDO), Vienna (1998–2001), Representative and Head of the New York office of the United Nations Conference on Trade and Development (UNCTAD) (1992–1994) and Chief of the Legal Policies Service of UNCTAD (1987–1992), Lecturer in law at the Somali National University (1974–1981) and at the University of Geneva (1981–1983), and Somali delegate to the Third United Nations Conference on the Law of the Sea (1975–1980).
 He has also been guest professor and lecturer at a number of universities and institutes in Switzerland, Italy, Greece and France.

 Yusuf was elected to the Institut de droit international in 1999 and is currently a member.
 He is the founder and General Editor of the African Yearbook of International Law.
 Yusuf is also one of the founders of the African Foundation for International Law, as well as the chairperson of its executive committee.
 In addition, Yusuf has authored several books and numerous articles on various aspects of international law as well as articles and op-ed pieces in newspapers on current Northeast African and Somali affairs.
 He is a member of the editorial advisory board of the Asian Yearbook of International Law, and a member of the Thessaloniki Institute of Public International Law and International Relations curatorium.
 He also previously served as a judge ad hoc at the International Court of Justice.